-The Health Board reported a surplus of $\pounds 0.389m$ against its Revenue Resource Limit for the year.
-The Health Board has met its statutory target to achieve breakeven over the three year period 1 April 2020 - 31 March 2023 and has recorded a cumulative surplus of $\pounds 1.168m$.
+The Health Board reported a surplus of £0.289m against its Revenue Resource Limit for the year.
+The Health Board has not met its statutory target to achieve breakeven over the three year period 1 April 2019 - 31 March 2022 and has recorded a cumulative deficit of £37.917m.